DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 Once you've obtained QTS, you will need to find a teaching job in England.
 To do this, you must apply to individual schools (not the Department for Education).

+### Your professional qualifications

+If you haven't got QTS, schools you apply to will want to see alternative evidence of your teaching and academic qualifications.
+You can [get a statement of comparability from the UK information centre for international qualifications and skills](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your qualifications compare to English ones.

 You can search and apply for jobs by region, subject specialism and age group.
 Most teaching vacancies are advertised in March, April or the first half of May, with jobs usually starting at the beginning of the school year in September.

 Select a job to apply for, and contact the school to check they are open to sponsoring skilled worker visas.
 Submit your application, and if you are offered the job, you’ll then be able to apply for your visa.